kennedy-ag/bot-de-noticias/README.md

-# PYAN
+# Bot de notícias

-Automatizador de notícias do IFB (Python Automatizador de Notícias).
+Bot que busca notícias do site do IFB e envia em um canal no Telegram.